ivpavici/ethereum-smart-contract-forwarder/readme.md

 	- Use TDD principles while developing

 - prerequisites:
+	- Use Infura test chain
+	- Or locally:
 	1. Testchain: https://github.com/Nethereum/Testchains
 		- I used Geth for Windows testchain for local development, just donwload the project and run the bath script
 		- Commands to interact with the CLI  https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands/28704